1300 088 065

 • Average Score (600–799): You will likely get the standard variable rate with fewer discretionary discounts.

 • Below Average (< 600): You may be hit with a “risk loading.”
-This is a premium added to your interest rate to cover the perceived risk of default.
+This is a premium added to your rate to cover the perceived risk of default.
 In some cases, a low score can add 0.50% to 1.50% to your annual interest rate.

 Home Loan Interest Rate Trends